bencodezen/bencodezen/src/resources/notes/vue-london-testing-workshop-2018.md

 - You can mockResolvedValue, but there is a difference with how the modules system works.

+## Timer Functions

+- The standard timer functions we're used needs to be mocked in unit tests
+- Jest has their own mock functions for fake timers

+## Testing Vuex Store

+There are two main approaches:

+1. Test store parts separately

+- Benefits is that it's really fine-grained
+- Problem is that it is very brittle

+2. Test store instance

+## Steps

+1. Install Vuex
+2. Create a store instance
+3. Test instance

 ## Questions

 ## Mocking Modules